okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/devices/index.md

 > **Note:**
 > 1. Okta Verify enrollment results in a device being created in device inventory.
 The newly created device is in `ACTIVE` status.
-> 2. Device deactivation renders associated assets such as device factors and management certificates—non-usable.
-Device re-enrollment/add account flow via Okta Verify would allow end users to setup new factors (signin methods) on the device.
+> 2. Device deactivation renders associated assets&mdash;such as device factors and management certificates&mdash;unusable.
+The Device re-enrollment/add account flow via Okta Verify allows end users to setup new factors (sign-in methods) on the device.
-> 3. Deletion of the device after deactivation, deletes the device record from Okta.
-Re-enrollment of Okta Verify would create a new device record.
+> 3. Deletion of the device after deactivation also deletes the device record from Okta.
+Re-enrollment of Okta Verify creates a new device record.

 ### Device profile object